Battles of Madhar and Harura: Aftermath

 Mus'ab's forces proceeded to enter Kufa and besiege Mukhtar in his palace.
 The latter's defenders initially put up meager resistance.
 The siege lasted for four months.
 At one point during the siege, Mukhtar and 200 defenders made a sortie and dispersed 100 attackers.
 They returned and the siege was tightened until Mukhtar exited with some nineteen of his men and made a last stand, in which he was slain.
 This occurred on 3 April 687.

 Pressed by the vengeful Kufan ashrāf in his camp, including Muhammad ibn al-Ash'ath's son Abd al-Rahman, Mus'ab sanctioned wide-scale killings of Mukhtar's supporters in the city.
 According to the orientalist Henri Lammens, Mus'ab "executed a considerable number of his [Mukhtar's] supporters, which earned him as many enemies as his victims had relatives".
-According to an account by Abu Mikhnaf, Abd Allah ibn Umar ibn al-Khattab accused Mus'ab of massacring 7,000 Kufans, while the account of al-Waqidi holds that of the partisans of Mukhtar in the palace who surrendered, Mus'ab executed 700 Arabs and all the Persians and afterward massacred 6,000 Kufan sympathizers.
-With the elimination of Mukhtar and the subsequent defection of Ibn al-Ashtar to the Zubayrids, Mus'ab gained full control of Iraq and assigned tax collectors to the Sawad and Jibal, both dependent districts of Kufa.
+According to an account by Abu Mikhnaf, Abd Allah ibn Umar accused Mus'ab of massacring 7,000 Kufans, while the account of al-Waqidi holds that of the partisans of Mukhtar in the palace who surrendered, Mus'ab executed 700 Arabs and all the Persians and afterward massacred 6,000 Kufan sympathizers.
+With the elimination of Mukhtar and the subsequent defection of Ibrahim ibn al-Ashtar to the Zubayrids, Mus'ab gained full control of Iraq and assigned tax collectors to the Sawad and Jibal, both dependent districts of Kufa.